 Document Splitter Why, Where, and How

 Logikcull’s Document Splitter allows you to break apart multi-page document images into separate smaller PDFs for review.
+This maintains the integrity of the original document and also preserves the page order after the split.
 This is particularly useful if you receive large files consisting of multiple documents and would like to perform such operations as:

 Applying work product to a single section of a document.

 Producing individual pages or specific sections of a document.

 Navigating a large page-count PDF more easily by splitting into smaller segments.

 Splitting a PDF also allows you to assign specific pages to a reviewer to review, instead of needing to redact or re-upload the file in multiple pieces.

 There are two places within Logikcull that the Document Splitter can be utilized.
 If you already know that a particular PDF will need to be split prior to upload, you are able to simply drag and drop the single PDF into Logikcull and split upon upload.
 Alternatively, if you come across a document during review that you need broken apart, you can similarly split documents within the Document Viewer.

 Logikcull’s Document Splitter enables you to break apart documents using four different methods: